tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 *   Edge sets are required to provide two special string columns: **source** and **target**, defining the origin and destination of the edge.
 Edge rows may also contain features, such as weight (or anything else).
-*   Context sets have no special requirement, this is for a table of data applying to the entire graph (and rarely used).
+*   Context sets have no special requirement, this is for any data applying to entire sampled subgraphs.
+Common uses include storing sampled subgraph labels or properties common to all sampled nodes (e.g., a gravitational constant in a physics simulation).

 This format is kept as simple and flexible on purpose.
 See `unigraph.py` in the source code for an Apache Beam reader library that can be used to read those